ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 - `unfollow` - deletes the relationship represented by a `Follow` document where User 1 (the caller of the `unfollow` function) follows User 2 (given by a parameter `idToUnfollow`).

 - `getFollows` - This method will go through and find all `Follow` documents that correspond to both user relationships where the user's ID (accessible by the caller of the function, `this._id`) is the `from` and where the user is the `to` of a `Follow` relationship.
-In other words, you want **both the Users the user follows and the Users the user is being followed by** returned by this function.
+In other words, you want **both the Users the user follows and the Users the user is being followed by** 'returned' by this function.
 This should call the callback method with the followers and users you are following with something like `allFollowers` and `allFollowing`.

   When first retrieving the correct `Follow` documents relevant to a user, your `allFollowers` and `allFollowing` arrays will look something like: